Conformité23 septembre, 2025

 • The names and business addresses of managers and members of the LLC

-When are LLC annual reports due?
+When is the annual report due?

 However, in recent years, more states are moving towards the LLC formation anniversary date as the due date.
 This sounds logical, but that can make it hard for business owners to keep track of due dates.
 To complicate matters, due to a reduction in resources, many states have eliminated the practice of sending reminders to alert business owners that their annual report is due.

-To avoid fines and penalties, the burden for tracking all relevant due dates therefore falls on the business owner.
+To avoid fines and penalties, the burden for tracking all relevant due dates falls on the business owner.
 If you are registered to do business in more than one state, you may also have to file annual reports in each state — adding more to your plate.

 Understanding franchise taxes

-Keeping track of your LLC annual report deadline
+Keeping track of your annual report deadline

 The filing process itself isn’t hard but it can be time consuming.
-Furthermore, staying on top of those deadlines can be challenging — especially if you do business in more than one state.
+Furthermore, staying on top of those deadlines can be challenging, especially if you do business in more than one state.
 To ensure you stay on top of all filing requirements, be sure to mark your calendar and add a reminder so that you leave yourself enough time to prepare and file your next report.
-To provide peace of mind, an annual report service can help ensure your reports are filed accurately and on-time.
+To provide peace of mind, an annual report service can help ensure your reports are filed accurately and on time.

 For more information on LLCs, see How to form an LLC: What is an LLC, advantages, disadvantages & more.